eguruscm/eguruwiki/home.md

 <!-- SUBTITLE: A quick summary of Home -->

 # Teste
-> just a simple test with another user
+> just a simple test